 Belize snorkeling is really pretty fantastic.
 We have taken numerous snorkel boat trips out to the barrier reef, all around Ambergris Caye, and out past the reef to the outer atolls of Lighthouse Reef & Glover's Reef, including a terrifying open ocean trip to the famous Blue Hole.

 We have also sailed a catamaran the entire length of the country hitting every snorkel spot that we could down the barrier reef.
+We privately chartered the boat, with a captain, from a company that is no longer in business on Ambergris Caye.
+We did a one way charter leaving the boat in Placencia.

 Below we share all of our experiences with you, and tell what snorkel spots we think are the best, and which to avoid.
 You will also find tons of pictures and many videos so you can tell what it is like.